letsencrypt/website/content/en/docs/rate-limits.md

 developing an ACME client.
 Exceeding the Pending Authorizations limit is reported with the error message `too many currently pending authorizations`.

-For users of the ACME v2 API you can create a maximum of 300 <a id="new-orders"></a>**New Orders** per account per 3 hours.
+You can create a maximum of 300 <a id="new-orders"></a>**New Orders** per account per 3 hours.
 A new order is created each time you request a certificate from the Boulder CA, meaning that one new order is produced in each certificate request.
 Exceeding the New Orders limit is reported with the error message `too many new orders recently`.